FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 I like using [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) for spinners as they have a few option and it's very easy to integrate.

-Add this to you pubspec file and save (don't forget to import it).
+Add this to you pubspec file and save.
+Don't forget to import it!
 ```yaml
 flutter_spinkit: "^4.1.2"
 ```